Categories: AwardsEmmys

 Emmy Spotlight: Veep

 If at any point this essay devolves into just a running list of one-liners, I apologize.
-But with a show as consistently, uproariously as Veep, it's nigh impossible to resist the urge to simply revel in the wonderful blue humor of Armando Ianucci's vulgarity-ridden zingers.
+But with a show as consistently, uproariously funny as Veep, it's nigh impossible to resist the urge to simply revel in the wonderful blue humor of Armando Ianucci's vulgarity-ridden zingers.
 In the hands of the talented ensemble that fills out the cast, swearing is elevated to an art form, even if no one quite measures up to the imitable Malcom Tucker, played by Peter Capaldi on Ianucci's The Thick of It, the BBC satire that is Veep's precursor.

 Now in its third season, Veep has thoroughly demonstrated that it only gets better with age.
 With its focus on Selina Meyer's cover presidential aspirations, this season has a stronger narrative thrust than the previous two, as it displays greater comfort with the characters and setting, and more confidence in its audience, allowing stories to unfold serially over multiple episodes.
 There are still elements of the series' trademark problem-of-the-week model, but even on these outings (including a trip to Silicon Valley and a stop at a gun show in Detroit), the hijinks that the Veep's staffers get up to have repercussions beyond the individual situations.